SimunPauli/OTP-for-reproducing-TU-trips/README.md

 Unlike standard OpenTripPlanner usage, the primary purpose is not route optimization, but the reconstruction of respondents’ realized routes.

-In addition, the system is used to generate alternative routes for use in route choice models.
+In addition, the system is used to generate choice-set of alternative routes for use in route choice models.

 ## Original README of OTP